+All babies start to communicate before they know any words or signs.
+When your baby is smiling they are saying ‘I like that’ or ‘play that game again’.
 When your baby is crying they can be saying ‘I'm hungry’ or ‘my nappy needs to be changed’.

 From the earliest days, babies pay attention to important voices.
 They discover their own voices and play with sounds in squeals, grunts, coos and gurgles.
 Later on, babies discover that they can join sounds together to babble.
 Babies can also start to join hand movements together to create hand babble.
 When babies start to point or reach, these gestures may mean ‘I want that’ or ‘look at me’.

 You and the other members of your family can help to get communication started by following two simple guidelines – recognise your baby’s attempts to communicate and respond to those attempts.
 You are likely to be doing this naturally.